LLNL/lbann/docs/data_ingestion/hdf5_data_reader.rst

 As stated above, this schema specifies the data fields to be used in an experiment.
 Algorithmically, the data fields are determined thusly: a tree traversal is conducted on the *experiment_schema*.
-If a leaf in the experiment_schema is an internal node int the *data_schema*, then the traversal is "continued" at that point in the *data_schema* (of course, bringing metadata nodes along).
+If a leaf in the experiment_schema is an internal node in the *data_schema*, then the traversal is "continued" at that point in the *data_schema* (of course, bringing metadata nodes along).